Get matched with vetted scholarships and enter our

 Edited by Maria Geiger

-Maria Geiger is Director of Content at Scholarships360.
+Maria Geiger is Director of Scholarship Services at Scholarships360.
 She is a former online educational technology instructor and adjunct writing instructor.
 In addition to education reform, Maria’s interests include viewpoint diversity, blended/flipped learning, digital communication, and integrating media/web tools into the curriculum to better facilitate student engagement.
 Maria earned both a B.A. and an M.A. in English Literature from Monmouth University, an M. Ed. in Education from Monmouth University, and a Virtual Online Teaching Certificate (VOLT) from the University of Pennsylvania.

-Full Bio
+Full Bio Linked-In

 Learn about our editorial policies

-Many colleges’ supplemental essay questions touch on common themes, such as your academic interests or what communities you belong to.
-The UGA supplemental essays, however, are a different story.
-The University of Georgia asks students to answer a unique, playful prompt that asks you to share a memorable high school story.
+Many supplemental essay questions touch on common themes, such as your academic interests or what communities you belong to.
+The UGA supplemental essay, however, is a different story.
+The University of Georgia asks students to share a memorable middle school book and the impact it made on them.
+Let’s explore this thoughtful prompt and how to craft an excellent response.

 Also see: How to write an essay about yourself